by Dr. Marty Pets Team | Dec 10, 2018 | 0 comments

 Dog constipation, just like human constipation, is an extremely frustrating condition.
 Fortunately, it’s usually pretty easy to tell if this is happening to your beloved companion.
 What can you do if your pup is constipated?

-These are just some of the symptoms of dog constipation, and ways you can address the problem so your dog can get back to normal as fast as possible.
+These are just some of the signs of dog constipation, and ways you can address the problem so your dog can get back to normal as fast as possible.

 Dog constipation occurs when your pet is unable to produce stool normally.
 Just like people, dogs often have a typical schedule of when they poop, and it usually happens one or two times each day.
 When your dog is constipated, this schedule gets completely out of whack.